 To date, studies on parenting generally refer to a parenting style introduced by Diana Baumrind (1967) and later developed by Maccoby and Martin (1983), as quoted in Santrock (2011).
-This parenting style consists of four types, which is based on two axes: high or low control/demandingness; and high or low warmth/responsiveness.
-Based on the combination of those two axes, there are four different parenting styles, as can be seen in the following table:
+This parenting style consists of four types, which is based on two axes: high or low

-The 2nd International Multidisciplinary Conference 2016 November 15th, 2016, Universitas Muhammadiyah Jakarta, Indonesia Sri W. Rahmawati, Holistic Parenting To Enhance Children's Well Being: 912-918 ISBN 978-602-17688-9-1
+Proceedings The 2nd International Multidisciplinary Conference 2016 November 15th, 2016, Universitas Muhammadiyah Jakarta, Indonesia Sri W. Rahmawati, Holistic Parenting To Enhance Children's Well Being: 912-918 ISBN 978-602-17688-9-1